projectatomic/atomic-site/source/blog/2016-05-03-App-Development-on-OpenShift-using-ADB.md

 ---
 title: App Development on OpenShift using ADB
 author: praveenkumar
-date: 2016-04-27 22:50:00 UTC
+date: 2016-05-03 14:14:00 UTC
 tags: openshift, origin, ADB
 published: true
 comments: true
 ---

-[The Atomic Developer Bundle (ADB)](https://github.com/projectatomic/adb-atomic-developer-bundle) is a prepackaged development environment filled production-grade pre-configured tools which also include [OpenShift origin](https://github.com/openshift/origin).
+[The Atomic Developer Bundle (ADB)](https://github.com/projectatomic/adb-atomic-developer-bundle) is a prepackaged development environment filled production-grade pre-configured tools that also include [OpenShift origin](https://github.com/openshift/origin).
 Using ADB app-developers can easily start building and developing their application on OpenShift platform.

+In this blog post, we are going to learn step by step to create an application on OpenShift platform and deploy.
+Before we proceed any further, I highly recommend you to go through [prerequisites guide](https://github.com/projectatomic/adb-atomic-developer-bundle/blob/master/docs/installing.rst).
+ADB provide a custom Vagrantfile to setup and provision OpenShift platform.

 READMORE

-In this blogpost we are going to learn step by step to create an application on OpenShift platform and deploy.
-Before we proceed any further I highly recommend you to go through [prerequisites guide](https://github.com/projectatomic/adb-atomic-developer-bundle/blob/master/docs/installing.rst).
-ADB provide a custom Vagranfile to setup and provision OpenShift platform.
+## Guideline for App Creation

-Step 1.
-Get ADB custom Vagrantfile for OpenShift.
+**Step 1.
+Get ADB custom Vagrantfile for OpenShift**

 ```
 $ git clone https://github.com/projectatomic/adb-atomic-developer-bundle